 The expectations-augmented Phillips curve introduces adaptive expectations into the Phillips curve.
-These adaptive expectations, which date form Irving Fisher’s book “The Purchasing Power of Money”, 1911, where introduced into the Phillips curve by monetarists, specially Milton Friedman.
+These adaptive expectations, which date from Irving Fisher’s book “The Purchasing Power of Money”, 1911, were introduced into the Phillips curve by monetarists, specially Milton Friedman.
 Therefore, we could say that the expectations-augmented Phillips curve was first used to explain the monetarists’ view of the Phillips curve.

 Adaptive expectations models led to an important shift in the perception of a government’s ability to act.
 Under Keynes’ money illusion, changes in nominal variables (prices, wages, etc…) were accepted by agents as real despite overall purchasing power remaining stable.

 However, monetarism embraced the adaptive expectations theory to mean that people would stumble once or twice on the same stone, but not a third.
 In this way, if the government decided on an expansionist monetary policy, inflation would rise and unemployment would fall, based on the Phillips curve.
 However, a second or third time around, agents would be quick to associate higher inflation with rising salaries in a vicious circle, and adjust their behaviour accordingly based on past experiences.
 They would anticipate that inflation would drain their purchasing power accordingly, and monetary policy would have little effect.
 If we see this graphically: